NOW RECRUITING AMERICORPS VISTA TEAM MEMBERS

 Louise Majorey will be working on the Career Pathways segment of the B2C project.
 She has been a resident of Santa Fe for over 12 years, having moved here from Virginia where she was teaching Fashion Merchandising and Design at Radford University.
 Since moving to New Mexico she has been a Family and Consumer Science teacher in the Pojoaque Middle School and Los Alamos High School.
 She is looking forward to serving as a VISTA and the Santa Fe community in an education related project.
 In her spare time she enjoys gardening and spending time with her little sister from Big Brothers Big Sisters.

-Emily McRae will be working on the Early Childhood segment of the B2C project.
+Emily McRae worked on the Early Childhood segment of the B2C project.
 She is originally from Plant City Florida, but moved to Santa Fe last year after finishing her degree because she is taken by extreme environments, such as the desert and tundra.
 She has her BA in Geography, with a concentration in GIS mapping and statistical analysis, and a minor in Geology.
 Since moving to NM, she has delivered pizza and substituted for high school and elementary.
 She enjoys travel, hiking, and spending time with her cat friends, Meatwad and Lawrence.
 She hopes to someday spend time in Alaska, Iceland, and Antarctica to study and work on environmental preservation and animal welfare.